MattBixley/eri-support-docs/docs/Storage/Data_Transfer_Services/Globus_Quick_Start_Guide.md

 To transfer data, between two sites, you need to have access to a DTN or endpoint at each location.
 For example, one on eRI, the other to NeSI (NeSI Wellington DTN V5).
 You will also need the appropriate read and write permissions from where you're copying to and from.

-There are currently two AgResearch eRI endpoints.
+There are currently two AgResearch eRI endpoints:

 - Agresearch Datasets
 - Agresearch Projects